sademban/the-learning-journey/5-leveling-up/5-2_EOM.md

 Master the material.
 Build the Rubric.
 Demonstrate your learning.
 Repeat again and again and again.
 That's the journey of the self-directed learner.
 It takes discipline to actually complete the Exhibition of Mastery.
 It's much easier to skip it and move on to the next subject.
 I beg you: don't.
 Take the time to prove to yourself—and others, if you like—how much you've learned.
 I promise it will be time well-spent.

+## This Course's EoM

+What else could the Exhibition be for this course, but the creation of your Learning Plan?
+But unlike other Exhibitions, this one will never stop being evaluated.